auth0/docs/articles/applications/guides/register-spa.md

 To integrate Auth0 with front-end apps that run in a browser (e.g., Angular, jQuery, React), you must first register your app as a Single Page App.

-<%= include('./_configure', { application_type: 'Single Page Web', application_type_create: 'Single Page Web Applications' }) %>
+<%= include('./_configure', { application_type: 'single-page', application_type_create: 'Single-Page Apps' }) %>

 ## Settings

 By default, most of the settings will be created for you.
-However, for an app with a JavaScript front-end that calls APIs, you must:

-- For **Application Type**, choose Single Page App.

 You can explore all available settings at [Dashboard Reference: Application Settings](/reference/dashboard/settings-applications).

 ### Advanced Settings